songpoemHQ/songpoem.github.io/_skills/realtime-systems-development.md

 ---
 title: "Real-Time Systems Development"
-description: "Build a real-time data pipeline"
+description: "Our real-time systems expertise is crucial for creating responsive and engaging collaborative applications."
 points:
-  - Low Latency Performance
+  - Real-time Dashboards and Data Visualization
-  - Scalable Infrastructure
+  - Scalable and Reliable Infrastructure for Real-Time Applications
-  - Erlang, Elixir, Go
 capabilities:
   - Scalibility
   - Concurrency